Medically reviewed on May 31, 2018

 Anti-seizure drugs.
 Some anti-seizure drugs, such as valproate (Depacon) and topiramate (Topamax), seem to reduce the frequency of migraines.

 In high doses, however, these anti-seizure drugs may cause side effects.
-Valproate sodium may cause nausea, tremor, weight gain, hair loss and dizziness.
-Valproate products should not be used in pregnant women or women who may become pregnant.
+Valproate may cause nausea, tremor, weight gain, hair loss and dizziness.
+Don't use valproate if you are pregnant or may become pregnant.

 Topiramate may cause diarrhea, nausea, weight loss, memory difficulties and concentration problems.

 OnabotulinumtoxinA (Botox).
-OnabotulinumtoxinA (Botox) has been shown to be helpful in treating chronic migraines in adults.
+OnabotulinumtoxinA, which is administered by your doctor during an office visit, has been shown to be helpful in treating chronic migraines in adults.

 During this procedure, onabotulinumtoxinA is injected into the muscles of the forehead and neck.
 When this is effective, the treatment usually needs to be repeated every 12 weeks.